dexturr/eslint-plugin-ember-extra-linting/README.md

 `ember-no-double-sets`: Errors if trying to get from the same object twice in a single block.
 This informs the user that they should be using the `getProperties` method.

+# TODO

+[ ] Error if more or less than 3 args are passed to set [ ] Error if more or less than 2 args are passed to get [ ] Error if there is no dot in get arugment (no-pointless-gets)